Engineer194/Analysis-of-the-US-Economy---Part-3/README.md

 ## **Introduction**

 In the third part of this study, we answer the questions: what are the prospects for the US economy and under what conditions would the debt-to-GDP ratio reach 175%.
-This percentage is considered a critical point, beyond which the sustainability of the economy is already in question.
+This percentage is considered a critical point beyond which the sustainability of the economy is already in question.
+Several additional trends are also outlined, relevant conclusions are drawn.

 ## **License**